TL;DR

 How Much Does it Cost to Build a Logistics App?

-The cost of developing a logistics app depends on its scope, complexity, and the platforms you target.
-Here’s a practical guide for budgeting in 2025:
+The cost of developing a logistics app in 2026 depends on scope, operational complexity, and platform strategy.
+Here’s a practical budgeting breakdown:

 - MVP / Basic — $25k–$60k

-Adds features such as real-time tracking, AI-powered route optimization, multiple integrations (carrier APIs, payment gateways), analytics dashboards, and support for both iOS and Android. - Enterprise / Complex — $180k–$500k+
+This tier adds real-time GPS tracking, AI-based route optimization, integrations with carrier APIs and payment systems, analytics dashboards, and support for both iOS and Android platforms.

-Designed for large-scale operations, this level includes full WMS/TMS capabilities, IoT and telemetry integrations, AI-based routing, multi-tenant SaaS architecture, compliance modules, and high-scale infrastructure with SLA guarantees.
+Designed for large-scale logistics operations, enterprise systems may include full WMS or TMS capabilities, IoT and telematics integrations, AI-driven optimization engines, multi-tenant SaaS architecture, compliance management modules, and high-availability infrastructure with SLA support.

 Conclusion